pism/pism/doc/pismpython/inverse/refresher.rst

   J_\misfit(\vd) = J_S(\vu_{\obs}-\calF(\vd)),

 which is minimized by an exact solution of the inverse problem.
+Since :math:`J_S` need not be of sum-of-squares type, it need not make sense to call :math:`\sqrt{J_\misfit}`.
+We leave the word *misfit* undefined in general; though it will typically be a root of the misfit functional.
+In the remainder of this section we will only speak of "the value of the misfit functional", which is unambiguous, and equals the square of the misfit for sum-of-squares functionals.

 For Tikhonov regularization, we provide a best-guess initial estimate :math:`\vd_0` for the design parameters